 Thank you for your interest in our study abroad programs!
-The goal of this page is to help you better understand the Auckland Semester study abroad program and highlight distinguishing features and components that will interest you as a parent.
-More detailed and updated information are given to your son or daughter in information sessions, academic reviews, workshops, and pre-departure orientations.
+The goal of this page is to help you better understand the Auckland semester study abroad program and highlight distinguishing features and components that will interest you as a parent.
+More detailed and updated information is given to your son or daughter in information sessions, academic reviews, workshops, and predeparture orientations.
 Once you read this information, we strongly encourage you to discuss this with your son/daughter first.
 Please know all information is given to the students, and we ask students to share all of this with you.

 We hope you find this information helpful in assisting your son/daughter to accomplish his or her goal of learning, living, and serving abroad.
 We look forward to working with you and your son/daughter.